 The exact cause of the collapse is unknown, although it has been attributed to high winds.
 The trusses were installed and braced properly, according to Mr. Blanchard.

 High winds knocked down trees and power lines in Potsdam on Sunday.
 Speeds approached 30 mph in the afternoon, with gusts up to 40 mph, according to the National Weather Service.

 Lavallee Brensinger, the Manchester, N.H., architectural firm behind the project, will conduct an investigation to determine the cause of the collapse, Ms. Faber said.

 Engineers and contractors were at the site Monday to begin assessing the damage.

 Its not as bad as everybody thought, Mr. Blanchard said.
 Its not going to be too bad of a delay at all.

 The $5.5 million extension is scheduled to be completed by late summer.
-It will provide offices for 10 primary-care physicians and an urgent-care facility.
+It will provide offices for 10 primary-care physicians and an urgent-care facility in space that once housed St. Marys Catholic School.
 The hospital created the extension in its efforts to expand its ranks by recruiting new doctors.